apache/parquet-format/VariantEncoding.md

 For example, a user expression operating on a string value containing "hello" should behave the same, whether it is encoded with the short string optimization, or long string encoding.
 Similarly, user expressions operating on an *int8* value of 1 should behave the same as a decimal16 with scale 2 and unscaled value 100.

+# String values must be UTF-8 encoded
+All strings within the Variant binary format must be UTF-8 encoded.
+This includes the dictionary key string values, the "short string" values, and the "long string" values.

-# Field ID order and uniqueness
+# Object field ID order and uniqueness

 For objects, field IDs and offsets must be listed in the order of the corresponding field names, sorted lexicographically.
-Note that the fields themselves are not required to follow this order.
+Note that the field values themselves are not required to follow this order.
 As a result, offsets will not necessarily be listed in ascending order.
+The field values are not required to be in the same order as the field IDs, to enable flexibility when constructing Variant values.

 An implementation may rely on this field ID order in searching for field names.
 E.g. a binary search on field IDs (combined with metadata lookups) may be used to find a field with a given field.